kyoung/trek/PMO.md

 ## v 0.12 [Sidetracked and reprioritized]
 - [x] Battle Ratios
   - [x] Balance the torpedo hits, sheild balances and hull strengths required for accurate combat simulation
-  - [x] Check to see if it's possible to get phasers working correctly here
+  - [x] Check to see if it"s possible to get phasers working correctly here
   - [x] Torpedoes need to clear post-detonation
   - [x] White flash for explosions...
 - [ ] Navigation